 Typically, oxygen saturation is measured with a pulse oximeter.
 This is a painless clip that can be attached to the child on either a finger, toe or even ear lobe.
 It shines a red light through the sensed area and detects the extent of oxygen saturation in the blood in that region.
 This noninvasive measurement is often sufficient for monitoring purposes, but in more sensitive cases physicians may draw arterial blood from the child to directly measure oxygen levels.

-Continual oxygen saturation monitoring with a pulse oximeter is commonplace during hospital stays and at home for children with chronic lung diseases, such as cystic fibrosis.
-Pulse oximetry is simple and painless, and is an efficient method for detecting a decrease in oxygen saturation before complications develop.
-Home-use pulse oximeters are widely available for monitoring oxygen saturation levels both at rest and during exercise.
+Constant monitoring of oxygen saturation is commonplace during hospital stays and at home for children with chronic pulmonary diseases, such as cystic fibrosis.
+Since measurement is simple, painless and cost-effective, it is a very efficient method for catching a change in oxygen delivery before severe consequences occur.
+Home-use pulse oximeters are widely available for home monitoring of oxygen saturation levels both at rest and during exercise.

 In a hospital, falling oxygen levels are detected immediately and corrected in extreme situations with oxygen therapy.
 If you are monitoring your at-risk child at home, however, and you detect a drop in oxygen levels, consult your physician immediately.
 Efficient correction of low oxygen levels can help prevent long-term consequences and allow your child to lead a healthier life.